 Meanwhile, around the same time as this cleric’s comments and not even a month after Qadri’s execution, Ahmed drove his licensed Uber taxi 200 miles to Glasgow to brutally murder shopkeeper Asad Shah.
 In Pakistan, he is now considered a hero among the same radical Muslims who revere Qadri.

 Some 400 people rallied outside Ahmed’s family’s home in Mirpur in 2017 in support of his horrific act on Scottish soil, the BBC reported.
 Islamic cleric Khadim Rizvi, founder of the TLP party that is currently exploding in popularity in Pakistan, promotes Qadri and Ahmed together as defenders of the Prophet.
 Rizvi told the BBC that he has spoken regularly by phone with the imprisoned Ahmed, who the news outlet reports has cited Qadri as inspiring him to kill.
 These are Pakistanis at home and abroad united in support of killing those who they believe disrespect Muhammad.

 Americans are appalled that a Muslim nation is considering executing a Christian mother over a conversation.
 Meanwhile, their country is importing hundreds of thousands of Muslims from that same nation, the vast majority of whom do not speak English in their homes.
 Sympathy for Asia Bibi is well-warranted.
-But how about some sympathy for our fellow citizens who will unwittingly enter the licensed Uber taxi of the next Tanveer Ahmed?We value your comments!
-Please weigh in on our comment section below.
+But how about some sympathy for our fellow citizens who will unwittingly enter the licensed Uber taxi of the next Tanveer Ahmed?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com